- Stay in a volunteer villa in the beautiful colonial city of Galle

 Download more trip information and detailed itinerary

-Our programme starts on a Saturday and you choose how long you want to stay (between 2 and 4 weeks).
-Working hours are Monday to Friday, with a 4 -5 hour shift each day, falling either in the morning or afternoon.
+Our programme starts on a Saturday, and you choose how long you want to stay (between 2 to 4 weeks).
+Working hours are Monday to Friday (usually from 8am – 12pm).
 Your weekends are free to explore the stunning local area.

-You'll be given all the training and support you need while on the project, working with the experienced team of 40 vets, caretakers and operations personnel who run the care centre.
-You'll also be provided all the equipment you'll need while volunteering, including 3 volunteer t-shirts.
+You'll be given all the training and support you need while on the project, working with the experienced team of 60 vets, caretakers and operations personnel who run the care centre.
+You'll also be provided with transport to and from the sanctuary every day and all the equipment you'll need while volunteering.

 - All accommodation